whitehole07/space-structure-fem/README.md

 # space-structure-fem
-Simple symbolical FE solver optimized for Politecnico di Milano's course of Space Structures.
+Simple symbolical and numerical FE solver optimized for Politecnico di Milano's course of Space Structures.
 This model can:

-- Obtain both symbolical and numerical solutions
 - Compute stiffness matrix from non-constant beam stiffness
 - Include concentrated/distributed loads, prescribed displacements and springs
-- Retrieve nodal displacements
-- Compute the reaction forces
+- Compute reaction forces
+- Recover internal actions and local displacements along the beam
 - Plot the model and its deformed version, along with relevant info (i.e, displacements, node number)

 <p align="center">